ethancjackson/CS2212B-2017/docs/PROJECT.md

 [Past Projects](PASTPROJECTS.md) - For your reference.

+[Stage 3+4 Slides](/CS2212B-2017/slides/Stage3-4.pptx) - notes about Stage 3 and 4, and some Grails code for DB Persistence and Authentication.

 ---

 [Stage 0](STAGE0.md) - Due by Midnight on Wednesday January 18th.
 Email team's submission to TA and Ethan.